kos-lang/kos/doc/proposals.md

 ﻿Enhancement proposals
 =====================

-* Add { } support for switch case instead of : (retain : ???)
+* Add { } support for switch case instead of : and make : optional before {

 * Hook Ctrl-C in interpreter to interrupt all threads

 * Add warnings about variable shadowing

 * ?
 Callstack from shallow is missing built-in function

-* Use _ as operator for empty extraction instead of void, like in Python

 * Allow _ in parameters of the target of -> stream operator